 }

-Grouping these as static methods in a utility class keeps the call sites clean.
+Gathering them as static methods in a utility class keeps the call site clean.

 When a search condition is not provided, return cb.conjunction().
-This is an “always true” Predicate, which effectively skips that WHERE condition.
+Since it is a Predicate that is always true, it effectively skips that WHERE condition.

 public static Specification<Product> nameContains(String name) {